 1 T freshly squeezed Meyer lemon juice and pulp (about 1 lemon)

-Continue cooking, stirring constantly until shrimp are firm (about 4 minutes total cooking time).
+Continue cooking, stirring constantly until shrimp are firm and form "c" shaapes (about 4-5 minutes total cooking time).

 Remove shrimp from pan and continue cooking juice until it is reduced and thick.
 Pour over the shrimp.